mosamadeeb/ChatDB/README.md

 ## Getting started
 - Open the [Streamlit app](https://chat-db.streamlit.app/) in your browser: [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chat-db.streamlit.app/)
 - Go to the **⚙️ Settings** page
-- Provide your OpenAI API key, and add a vector store and some database connnections
+- Provide your OpenAI API key and add some database connnections
 - Go to the **🤖 Chats** page
-- Create a new conversation by specifying the GPT model and selecting a vector store and database connections
+- Create a new conversation by specifying the GPT model and selecting the databases you added
 - Start chatting 🗣 ↔️ 🤖

 ## Compatibility